 Grantmaking

 Please note that JLF is not accepting new grant applications in 2026.
-We will honour our multiyear funding commitments and reach out to multiyear grantees in 2026 about next steps.
+We will honour our multiyear funding commitments and reach out to multiyear grantees in early 2026 about next steps.

 ♥